The Course Notes provide detailed information and background for Adventure Consultants' Ice Climbing Courses.

 Communication & Messages

-Our guides are in radio/cell/sat phone communication with our operations base and Department of Conservation headquarters throughout the trip.
+Our guides are in radio/cell/satellite phone communication with our operations base and Department of Conservation headquarters throughout the trip.
 This assists us with schedule and weather forecast updates, helicopter coordination and safety back up.
 Urgent messages can be relayed via our office to the field if required.
 Each course carries a locator beacon for additional security.

 We commence the course from Queenstown, New Zealand.
 Air New Zealand, Jetstar and Qantas provide daily services for flights from Christchurch, Auckland and Wellington to Queenstown.
 There are also direct international flights from most major Australian cities to Queenstown.

 Bus services operate daily between Christchurch and Queenstown (approximately 6 hours travel time).